oar-team/oar-docker/README.rst

 What's inside images ?
 ----------------------

-Each image is build from the basic oarcluster image/the base.
+Each image is build from the baseoarcluster/base image.
 This image is widely inspired by `baseimage-docker`_, a special Docker image that is configured for correct use within Docker containers.